NoelDeMartin/soukai-solid/README.md

     <img width="180" src="./logo.svg" alt="Soukai Solid logo">
 </p>

-This library allows you to store and read data from a [Solid POD](https://solidproject.org/) using the [Soukai ODM](https://soukai.js.org).
+This library allows you to store and read data from a [Solid POD](https://solidproject.org/) using [Soukai](https://soukai.js.org).
 Before going into Solid specifics, you should be familiar with Soukai basics so make sure to read the [Soukai documentation](https://soukai.js.org/guide/) first.

 There are two extensions to the core Soukai library, a Solid engine and a some Solid models (with their respective relationships).
 To get started, you can install both packages as npm dependencies: